 For details on member cost-sharing for covered prescription drugs, please see Chapter 1 Summary of Medical and Prescription Drug Benefits at the beginning of this document.

 Any drugs or supplies not listed in this section are not covered.
-If your provider told you the drug or supply is not covered, then the drug or supply is not covered.
 If you have questions about your coverage please call member services 1-855-321-9244.

 Formulary Coverage

 We cover the following under this Prescription Drug Benefit: